| [Top] | [Contents] | [Index] | [ ? ] |

 not notice there are other parts.
 See also

-gnus-buttonized-mime-types, section `MIME Commands' in Gnus Manual.
-After adding "multipart/alternative" to
+, (gnus)MIME Commands section ‘MIME Commands’ in Gnus Manual.
+After adding "multipart/alternative"

 alternative you'd like to view.
 For example, you can set those